David Price (baseball): 2019

-Los Angeles Dodgers (2020–2022)
+Los Angeles Dodgers (2021–2022)

 On February 10, 2020, the Red Sox traded Price, Mookie Betts, and cash consideration to the Los Angeles Dodgers in exchange for Alex Verdugo, Connor Wong and Jeter Downs.
-In May 2020, Price announced he would donate $1000 to each of the Dodgers minor league players in an effort to help offset their costs during the COVID-19 pandemic.
+In May 2020, Price announced he would donate $1,000 to each of the Dodgers minor league players in an effort to help offset their costs during the COVID-19 pandemic.
 On July 4, 2020, Price announced that he would not play during the shortened 2020 season amidst the COVID-19 pandemic.
-The Dodgers went on to win the 2020 World Series and the team agreed to give Price a World Series championship ring, despite not playing a single game for the team that season.
-Price decided to auction his ring off to the public in order to help raise money for The Players Alliance.
+The Dodgers went on to win the 2020 World Series and the team gave Price a World Series ring, despite not playing a single game for the team that season.
+Price auctioned his ring off in order to help raise money for The Players Alliance.

-2021 season
+2021

-On April 15, 2021, Price picked up his first big league save against the Colorado Rockies.
+On April 15, 2021, Price picked up his first regular season save of his career against the Colorado Rockies.
 On May 27, Price struck out his former teammate and fellow Vanderbilt alum Curt Casali of the San Francisco Giants for his 2,000th career strikeout.
 Price pitched in 39 games for the Dodgers in the 2021 season, which included 11 starts, and finished 5–2 with a 4.03 ERA.
 Price was active for the NLDS but did not appear in a game, then was left off the roster for the NLCS but was added for Game 6 after an injury to Joe Kelly, but he did not appear in that series either.

-2022 season
+2022

 In early September, Price was placed on the injured list following 38 appearances in the 2022 season, all of them out of the bullpen.
 During an interview with USA Today's Bob Nightengale, Price said he was considering retirement following the 2022 season.
 "It's just time," he said.
 "Everything on my body hurts."
-As news of his potential retirement spread, Price clarified to news outlets that he had not made a final decision on the timing of his retirement and that he plans to return to pitching in time for the postseason.
-Price pitched in 40 games for the Dodgers, all out of the bullpen.
+As news of his potential retirement spread, Price clarified to news outlets that he had not made a final decision on the timing of his retirement and that he planned to return to pitching in time for the postseason.
+He pitched out of the bullpen in two more games that season, in late September.
 It was the first season in his career where he had not started any games.
-He allowed 11 runs in 40 1/3 innings for a 2.45 ERA.
+He allowed 11 runs in 40 1/3 innings for a 2.45 ERA, and did not pitch in the postseason.

+On December 5, 2022, Price announced that he would not pitch in MLB during the 2023 season.